 Hosted by Joe Devine, Tifo Football merges in depth statistical analysis and data with an engaging delivery.

-It talks about everything football, from the workings and gossips from football clubs to geopolitical breakdowns of the beautiful game.
+It talks about everything football, from the workings and gossip from football clubs to geopolitical breakdowns of the beautiful game.

-With over 76,000 subscribers on youtube alone, and well managed presence on twitter and even LinkedIn, Tifo Football reaches a huge audience successfully.
+With over 76,000 subscribers on YouTube alone, and a well managed presence on Twitter and even LinkedIn, Tifo Football successfully reaches a huge audience.
 Have a look at some of their riveting episodes and overall messaging:

-Their exceptional storytelling and in depth analysis is only bound to grow with their merger with The Athletic.
+Their exceptional storytelling and in depth analysis are only bound to grow with their merger with The Athletic.